HAW-Process-Automation/Constraint-Detection/README.md

 [Documentation for **seeq-constraintdetection**](https://haw-process-automation.github.io/Constraint-Detection/index.html)

 # User Guide
-[**seeq-constraintdetection** User Guide](https://haw-process-automation.github.io/Constraint-Detection/userguide.html) provides an explanation of the required asset tree structure and the workflow.
+[**seeq-constraintdetection** User Guide](https://haw-process-automation.github.io/Constraint-Detection/userguide.html) provides an explanation of the required asset tree structure and the workflow in the UI.
 The video below shows how to use the Add-on to perform a plant-wide analysis of control loop data.

 # Installation
 The backend of **seeq-constraintdetection** requires **Python 3.7** or later.